Granata-R/DOT-IOT-Log-Explorer/README.md

 The software was created by Rocco Granata with inputs from Diletta Cavezza.
 The recipient lab is the neuropsychopharmacology laboratory of Dr. Elvira De Leonibus.

-## Requirements and limings factors
+## Requirements and limitings factors
 ### OS
 Our workflow has been tested on **Windows** only, though the entire workflow should work on other operative systems by doing small changes.
 ### Python + Jupyter + SpikeInterface